ivanmoreau/fastfibo/Readme.md

 # Fast fib on Rust (kinda)

+EDIT: It works!!
+I'll edit this readme later.

 Sooo, I'm just trying to calculate fib(10_000_000) as fast as posible.
 BUT THERE IS SOMETHING REALLY REALLY WEIRD.
 TL;DR: it's still not as fast as posible.

 Let's take a look into the binary: